CIT Bank vs Ally 2023

 In an effort to avoid low interest rates, monthly maintenance fees, and obscene overdraft fees, many consumers find themselves turning to online financial institutions for their day-to-day banking needs.

 Using an online-only bank can have many benefits, such as a lower minimum deposit requirement, high-yield savings accounts, and lower fees.

-While some individuals do prefer the in-person aspect associated with bank accounts at physical branches, there’s something to be said for the services offered by online-only banks.
+While some individuals do prefer the in-person aspect associated with bank accounts at physical branches of traditional banks and credit unions, there’s something to be said for the services offered by online-only banks.
+Like much higher interest!

 Today, we’ll be comparing CIT Bank vs Ally to find out which online service offers better banking overall.
 Both offer checking accounts, savings accounts, money market accounts, and CDs, but there are a few differences that you should know about before committing to either platform.

 CIT Bank is an online bank known for competitive rates on savings, checking, money market accounts, and CDs.
 It targets those looking to boost their savings.
 Many accounts have minimum deposit requirements but offer high APYs.
 The Platinum Savings account, for instance, offers a notable APY for balances above a set limit.

 Ally is an online bank offering a wide range of services.
 Beyond banking, it provides credit cards, loans, and investment options.
 Ally is known for competitive APYs and innovative savings tools.
 Features like Savings buckets and Surprise Savings help users save efficiently.
 Ally also presents self-directed trading, robo portfolios, and dedicated wealth management.

 |CIT Bank is Better for:||Ally is Better for:|